-1. And it happened, while the crowd was pressing upon him, that they might hear the word of God, and he stood near the lake of Gennesaret, 2.
-And he saw two ships standing at the lake: and the fishers had gone down out of them, and were washing their nets.
-3. And entering into one of the ships, which was Simon's, he asked him to draw it a little from the land: and sitting down, he taught the multitudes out of the ship.
-4. And when he ceased to speak, he said to Simon, Pull out to the deep, and loose your nets for catching.
+409 Follow me, and I and I will make one of the ships, which will make you you to become was Simon's, he asked him fishers of men. fishers of men. to draw it a little from the 20 .
+And they, 18 .
+And land: and sitting down, he having left their immediately taught the multitudes out nets, immediately having left their of the ship.
+4. And when he ceased to speak, he said to Simon.
+Pull out to the deep, and loose your nets for catching.
 5. And Simon answering said to him, Master, laboring through the whole night, we have taken nothing: yet at thy word I will loose the net.
 6. And when they had done this, they inclosed a great multitude of fishes: and their net was broken.
-7. And they made signs to and their father, followed him.
-23. And Jesus went about all Galilee. teaching in their synagogues, and preaching the Gospel of the kingdom, and healing every disease, and every illness among the people.
-24. And the report of him spread into the whole of Syria: and they brought to him all who were ill and afflicted with various diseases and torments, and demoniancs, and lunatics, and those that had palsy, and he healed them.
-25. And great multitudes followed him from Galilee, and from Decapolis, and from Jerusalem, and from Judea, and from the country beyond Jordan.
+7. And they made signs to their companions, who were in the other ship, that they might come and help them.
+And they came, and filled both the ships, so that they were sinking.
+8. Which when Simon Peter had seen, he fell down at Jesus' knees, saying, Depart from me, O Lord, for I am a sinful man. f319 9.
+For astonishment had overpowered him, and all were with him, on account of the draught of fishes which they had taken: 10.
+And in like manner

+him all who were James and John, sons of

+ill and afflicted Zebedee, who were

+with various companions of Simon.
+And

+diseases and Jesus saith to Simon, Fear

+torments, and not: for henceforth thou

+demoniancs, and shalt catch men.
+11 .
+And

+lunatics, and those having brought the ships to

+that had palsy, and land, and having left all,

+he healed them. they followed him.

+25. And great

+multitudes

+followed him from

+Galilee, and from

+Decapolis, and

+from Jerusalem,

+and from Judea,

+and from the

+country beyond

+Jordan.